cyberchimps/responsive-block-editor-addons/readme.txt

 8. Gutenberg Starter Templates

 == Changelog ==

+= 2.1.0 - 8th September 2025 =
+* New - Added filters in image gallery.
+* New - Added Text transform and font style property in typography setting.
+* Improvement - Add a "Settings" link that take user to RBA default page.
+* Fix -  Fixed minor Bugs in some blocks.
+* Fix - Shadow settings not working in RBA blocks.

 = 2.0.9 - 10th July 2025 =
 * Improvement - Added Demo and Doc links for all the blocks.